fastapi/sqlmodel/docs/tutorial/limit-and-offset.md

 </details>

-## Run the Program with Limit and Where on the Command Line
+## Run the Program with Limit, Offset, and Where on the Command Line

 If we run it on the command line, it will find all the heroes in the database with an age above 32.
 That would normally be 4 heroes.

-But we are limiting the results to only get the first 3:
+But we are starting to include after an offset of 1 (so we don't count the first one), and we are limiting the results to only get the first 2 after that:

 <div class="termy">